Have you ever wondered if yoga is a sport? Don’t worry, it’s a common question!

 - Since it focuses on flowing between poses, it requires you to keep your body moving, just like workouts for other sports.

 - Power yoga is a bodyweight exercise, because in a power yoga class, you need to hold the weight of your body in various positions.
 This will help you build strength and endurance over time.
+According to Parade, yoga is one of the best exercises to build a strong core.

 - Like other sports, power yoga offers a fantastic cardio workout.
 When you get on the mat to take a power yoga class, your heart rate increases and you breathe more deeply, which makes it cardio exercise.
 According to the Cleveland Clinic, cardio exercise increases blood flow, prevents many serious health conditions, boosts mood, burns calories, and supports weight management efforts.